bobdenotter/PasswordProtect/README.md

 **Note:** This 'protection' should not be considered 'secure'.
 The password will be sent over the internet in plain text, so it can be intercepted if people use it on a public WiFi network, or something like that.
+In order to get this extension to work.
+You need to add allowtwig: true to the field were you want to insert the twigcode.

 The 'password' page
 -------------------